intel-analytics/BigDL-2.x/pyzoo/zoo/examples/friesian/two_tower/README.md

 # Train a two tower model using recsys data
-This example demonstrates how to use Analytics Zoo Friesian to train a two tower model
+This example demonstrates how to use Analytics Zoo Friesian to train a two tower model using tweetter data.

 ## Prepare the environment
 We recommend you to use [Anaconda](https://www.anaconda.com/distribution/#linux) to prepare the environments, especially if you want to run on a yarn cluster (yarn-client mode only).